Windsurf-Samples/windsurf-walkthrough/README.md

 ### Disclaimer on Non-deterministic Behavior

-While your specific interactions with Windsurf may vary, you should still gain an understanding of the core learning objectives for how Windsurf helps keep you in the flow.
+While your specific interactions with Windsurf may vary, the goal is to demonstrate how Windsurf helps you stay in the flow so you can dream bigger.